ReSwift/ReSwift-Router/README.md

     }
 }
 ```
-This will reducer will handle all routing relevant actions.
+This will make reducer handle all routing relevant actions.

 #Implementing `Routable`